Victorian Cottage in an Area of Outstanding Natural Beauty, 1 hour to London

 Telephone, stereo / hifi, central heating, tv / cable, sofa, carpet, fireplace

 Grill, freezer, fridge, dish washer, oven, washing machine

 Horse riding, tennis, hiking, swimming, golfing, fishing

 Local places to go:

 English, francais, italiano

 Nearest major airport:

 Car recommended, children ok, no smoking, including internet (highspeed), non-simultaneous optional, car optional

 = marks the location of this home

 The cottage is across the road from a 12th century church and is on the edge of the famous Dedham Vale, a designated Area of Outstanding Natural Beauty.
 The Dedham Vale is where one of England's most famous painters, John Constable, lived and painted, and the Vale is full of quaint English villages such as Dedham, Nayland and Boxford.
 If you like walking or cycling then there are lots of beautiful trails which you can take, with many taking you via some of the area's best country pubs.
 Even though it sits in a rural location, the house is only a 10 minute drive from Colchester, the UK's oldest recorded town and a vibrant, bustling university town.
 From Colchester, it is a 50 minute train ride to London, making it easy for day trips to all of London's tourist attractions.
+The house would also make a good base for the Rugby World Cup in Late 2015.
 Other famous places within easy reach include Cambridge - 1 hour, and Lavenham - 30 minutes.
 It is also just half an hour to the English coast, with Aldeburgh and Mersea nationally famous for their Fish & Chips and Oysters respectively.